mkp170791/numpy/doc/neps/nep-0026-missing-data-summary.rst

-  cases that require a mask-based implementation, and it doesn't seem like people will suffer too badly if they are forced for now to settle for using NumPy's excellent mask-based indexing, the new where= support, and even numpy.ma.
+  cases that require a mask-based implementation, and it doesn't seem like people will suffer too badly if they are forced for now to settle for using NumPy's excellent mask-based indexing, the new where= support, and even numpy_demo.ma.
 * Therefore, bitpatterns with NA semantics seem to meet the criteria of making a large class of users happy, in an elegant way, that fits into the original design, and where we can have reasonable certainty